cmstead/Modella/readme.md

 Modella.js
 ==========

-Modella.js is a data modelling object for JavaScript which is meant to act as an abstraction layer between a simple ORM like Angular's resources or other wire-call service.
+Modella.js is an ORM-like data modelling object for JavaScript which is meant to act as an abstraction layer between a simple ORM like Angular's resources or other wire-call service.
 The basic CRUD behaviors default to standard RESTful post, get, put, delete calls, but some extended methods are included.
 Speciallized CRUD calls can be configured upon object instantiation.